 A gang of about ten kids is adopted by the social workers of the city council in the neighborhood.
-With its influence, anti-Arab racism and frustration over the invasion of new Ashkenazi neighbors with more money, it mutates into a Sephardic identity.
-One of the group’s leaders, Saadia Marciano, proposes the name Black Panthers in imitation of the fashionable phenomenon from the United States.
-The name was not badly brought.
+With its influence, anti-Arab racism and frustration over the invasion of new Ashkenazi neighbors with more money mutates into a Sephardic identity.
+One of the group's leaders, Saadia Marciano, proposes the name Black Panthers in imitation of the fashionable phenomenon from the United States.
+The name was a good analogy.
 Like the originals, the relationship of some of them to petty crime in the neighborhood will make them look like police infiltrators.
 But above all the name will attract the media and the university left.
 Especially the ISO (Israeli Socialist Organization) better known by the name of its magazine Matzpen (Compass), a split from the Stalinist CP that would become the Israeli branch of the Mandelist LCR (today Anticapitalistas in Spain and NPA in France).
-In the series, Matzpen is the newspaper in which the character who looks for his son on the front is said to be writing… which is still implausible.
-OSI had no more than 20 members at the time and at its peak it would not reach forty.
-Its position was antizionist, but far from internationalist, that is to say revolutionary defeatist, it advocated unwavering support for the newborn Palestinian nationalism of the PLO.
-They will end up becoming the propaganda arm of the Democratic Front for the Liberation of Palestine, an ultra-Stalinist terrorist organization that will take them around Europe for years, turning them into a justification of the new anti-Semitic discourse.
+In the series, Matzpen is the newspaper in which the character who looks for his son on the frontline is said to be writing... which is still implausible.
+ISO had no more than 20 members at the time and at its peak it would not reach forty.
+Its position was antizionist, but far from internationalist, that is to say [revolutionary defeatist](http://dictionary.marxismo.school/Revolutionary defeatism/).
+It advocated unwavering support for the newborn Palestinian nationalism of the PLO.
+They will end up becoming the propaganda arm of the _Democratic Front for the Liberation of Palestine_, an ultra-Stalinist terrorist organization that will take them on a tour around Europe for years, turning them into a justification of the new anti-Semitic discourse.
 It is hard to see how writing in Matzpen could open the doors of an army operations center to anyone in the middle of a war.

 But let's go back to the Panthers.
 Their real political existence lasted less than a month and took the form of two demonstrations.
 The first took place on March 2, 1971.
 Although the government rejected the administrative permission for it, thanks to the propaganda support of Matzpen they managed to gather about 200 people, almost all of them university students, in the Panther's neighborhood.
 The second, on May 18, preceded by much media coverage, dragged about six thousand people into a pitched battle against the police.

 After the war, the leaders of the Panthers, reduced to their original numbers, will follow a different path.
-After trying to stand for election without success (they did not reach even 1% of the votes), they will integrate themselves into the coalition orchestrated by the Stalinist party and will succeed in making Marciano a member of parliament in 1979 before disappearing completely.
+After trying to stand for election without success (they did not even reach 1% of the vote), they will integrate themselves into the coalition orchestrated by the Stalinist party and will succeed in turning Marciano into a member of parliament in 1979 before disappearing completely.

 The socialism of Ben Gurion, Golda Meir and Israeli Labour had nothing to do with any sensible definition of socialism.
-But the gambit of the series, like that of the Israeli right and the identitarian left, is not really to push against the lies of state capitalism and nationalism of which the Israeli right is also a part.
-On the contrary, it takes for granted the lie – socialism was that we are told – and pushes against the aspiration for socialism that was emerging, as orphaned as in the rest of the world, among the Israeli and Palestinian proletariat of the moment.
+But the gambit of the series, like that of the Israeli right wing and the identitarian left, is not really to push against the lies of state capitalism and nationalism of which the Israeli right is also a part.
+On the contrary, it takes for granted the lie - we are told that socialism was that thing they were fighting against - and pushes against the aspiration for socialism that was emerging, as orphaned there as in the rest of the world, among the Israeli and Palestinian proletariat of the moment.
 They want to implant a fake memory of the Panthers and to get rid of the memory of the strikes because in the end, they want militarism to become invisible and consensual.
 Identitarianism, covering up class divisions and fattening nationalism in its own way, is the best tool for this.